Overview

 This pragmatic approach has helped build broad, bipartisan coalitions.
 While partisan headlines often dominate the news cycle, many of Kentucky’s legislative wins on child care policy have enjoyed cross-party support.
 Advocates have found common ground in ensuring parents can go to work, children are ready for school, and businesses have the talent they need to thrive.

-By aligning economic goals with family support, and with strategic backing from Impact Fellows Action Fund, the Kentucky Chamber is helping reframe child care as a red-state economic solution that appeals to both Republican and Democratic lawmakers alike.
+By aligning economic goals with family support, the Kentucky Chamber is helping reframe child care as a red-state economic solution that appeals to both Republican and Democratic lawmakers alike.

 The Chamber’s Strategy